pedrolucasbp/github_runner/README.md

-<h1 align="center">GitHub Actions self-hosted Runner Ansible role</h1>
+# GitHub Runner self-hosted Ansible role

-An Ansible role that installs and configures GitHub Actions self-hosted Runners inside one or multiple hosts, you can re-use it for many different URLs (repositories or organizations) inside the same host in order to re-use it as much as possible.
+An Ansible role that installs and configures GitHub Runner self-hosted

+inside one or multiple hosts, you can re-use it for many different URLs (repositories or organizations) inside the same host in order to re-use it as much as possible.